yellowdog/python-examples-templates/agent-installer/README.md

 - Red Hat Enterprise Linux 9.1
 - CentOS Stream 8 & 9
 - AlmaLinux 9.1
-- Amazon Linux 2 (but note that Amaxon Linux 2023 doesn't currently work with YellowDog due to the requirement to use IMDSv2)
+- Amazon Linux 2 (note that Amaxon Linux 2023 doesn't currently work with YellowDog due to the requirement to use IMDSv2)
-- SUSE (SLES 15 SP4)
+- SUSE SLES 15 SP4

 ## Modes of Use